patchamama/The-last-book-page/README-backend.md

 ## Pending

-[#53](https://github.com/patchamama/PP5-drf-api-The-last-book-page/issues/53) As **logged-in User**, I can **send message to any other user,** so that **I can do any communication about books comments, readings...**
+[#53](https://github.com/patchamama/PP5-drf-api-The-last-book-page/issues/53) As **logged-in User**, I can **send a message to any other user,** so that **I can do any communication about books comments, readings...**

 [#54](https://github.com/patchamama/PP5-drf-api-The-last-book-page/issues/54) As **logged-in User**, I can **read messages from any user,** so that **, I can be informed about any communication received**

 # Agile Methodology

-For the management of the development of the application, an agile approach was used and for this purpose a kanban board was used as you can see in the [link](https://github.com/users/patchamama/projects/8/views/1).
+For the management of the development of the application, an agile approach was used and for this purpose, a kanban board was used as you can see in the [link](https://github.com/users/patchamama/projects/8/views/1).

 ![GitHub kanban board](docs/agile/kanban.png)

 # Entity Relationship Diagram

-To create the entity relationship diagram, I used a graph modelling tool [Miro](https://miro.com/).
+To create the entity relationship diagram, I used a graph modeling tool [Miro](https://miro.com/).
 It shows the relationship between all models in the database.

 ![Entity Relationship Diagram](docs/model_database.png)